JonathanPierce/Algae/README.md

 ### Options
 - --force - If present, ignores progress.json and will re-run all job steps.
 Typically only used with mode ‘all’
+- --config [filename] - Will use [filename] as the config instead of config.json.

 ## Algae Folder Layout